 Service Dog Requirements

-How Does My Dog Become a Service Dog?
+How does My Dog Become a Service Dog?

 Step 1: Identifying and Understanding What Type of Dog You Have

-You should also be aware of your dog’s health conditions to confirm that the age and health of your dog is suitable for the job.
-It’s important to understand your dog’s condition to prevent adding strains to a service animal’s health and also to its handlers condition(s).
+You should also be aware of your dog’s condition to ensure that the age and health of your dog is suitable for the job.
+It’s important to understand your dog’s condition to prevent adding strain to a service animal’s health and also to ensure the dog is up to the tasks it will be trained for.
 It is also important to test your dog’s personality type to see if he or she has a good temperament for service work.
 Dogs who are aggressive or easily scared may not work as service dogs until their public temperament improves.

 Step 2: Find a Trainer You Trust or Train Your Dog Yourself!